Farouk123456/GTKDock/README.md

 There are two ways of using GTKDock either leaving it in its Project Dir and linking to it\
 or moving config and imgs folders to ~/.config/GTKDock so one can use the executable anywhere

+-e Controlls which edge the dock sticks to and ianimates into (sildes in and out of)\
+-a Controlls the dock alignment on the display edge (ex. dock is on the bottom on the left or dock is on the left edge on the topside ...)

 ## Example: